dgl-prc/ldfighter/readme.md

 Please refer to the folder `LDFighter` for a holistic implementation of LDFighter.

 ## Examples of multilingual discrimination
+During our experiments, we selected several discrimination-related examples from QA and AdvBench, and reproduced a subset using the ChatGPT (GPT-3.5) web client without logging in.
+In the following, we present a representative example for each kind of discrimination.
 ### Response quality discrimination
 **Question-Answer in English**